Banff in October: Here’s All You Need to Know

 The Lake Agnes Teahouse trek is a popular thing to do in Banff for visitors to Lake Louise.
 This is an easy to moderate hike above Lake Louise that is suitable for all visitors to Banff.
 When you reach the top of the 7.6 kilometers (round trip) heavily trafficked out and back trail, you’ll find a teahouse and stunning Lake Agnes.

 This is an easy hike that can be done in about hour (one way) and is an iconic thing to do in Banff.
 However, be warned it is a busy one, though in October the crowds really start to die down.
 The Lake Agnes Tea House also closes for the season after Canadian Thanksgiving.
+You can still hike to the teahouse after this time, but it will not be open for business, so BYOT (bring your own tea!).

 To escape the crowds (and get better views), keep climbing to the Little Beehive, Big Beehive, Mt.
 St. Piran, or Devils Thumb.
 If you’re an experienced scrambler, you can keep going past to summit Mount Niblock (moderate scramble) or Mount Whyte (extremely difficult!), but these higher objectives become less likely once the snow falls, typically around mid October.

-If there is snow around Lake Louise you’ll have to keep an eye out on avalanche risks around Lake Louise.
-After heavy snowfall it’s not advised to go up to the tea house.
+If there is snow around Lake Louise, you’ll have to keep an eye out on avalanche risks around Lake Louise.
+After heavy snowfall, it’s not advised to go up to the tea house.

 Spot the Banff Wildlife

-Banff wildlife is active all the time.
-Apart from bears, you’ll find moose, elk, deer, owls, foxes, wolves, and coyotes here all year round.
-In Banff in the summer, you may catch a glance of a black or brown bear, though come October the bear activity will be dying down – though they are definitely still out and about (hike with bear spray always)!
+In Banff in the summer, you may catch a glance of a black or brown bear, though come October, the bear activity will be dying down, as they are preparing for their winter slumber.
+Though they are definitely still out and about, eating all the food they can before hibernation.
+It’s essential to still hike and bike with bear spray and be bear aware!

 Head to Canmore!